August: Fun Facts and Trivia You Need to Know

 August is a month filled with intriguing facts and trivia.
 Did you know that August was originally named Sextilis in Latin, as it was the sixth month in the Roman calendar?
 The name was later changed to August in honor of the Roman Emperor Augustus.
 Additionally, some notable events in history occurred in August, such as the construction of the Berlin Wall in 1961 and the start of World War I in 1914.
 On a lighter note, August is also associated with the Peridot gemstone, which is believed to bring good luck and protection to the wearer.
 Furthermore, many people celebrate their birthdays in August, including notable figures like Barack Obama and Madonna.
 So, whether you’re fascinated by history, astrology, or simply enjoy fun facts, August has plenty to offer in terms of intriguing information and trivia.

-Read more Discovering Matter: 10 Fascinating Facts You Need to Know
+Read more Surprising Holiday Facts You Didn't Know

 Most popular facts